meta8bits/meta8bits-calcount-app/HACKING.md

 Of course, the application will happily converse with any PostgreSQL instance.
 You can easily direct the program to your PostgreSQL instance of your choosing by simply changing the `.env` file.
-Note that the `.env` file is created by copying `env-template` the first time you
+Note that the `.env` file is created by copying `env-template` the first time you run `make dev`.
+Naturally, it contains other handy config levers.

+Note that the application only uses `DATABASE_URL`.
+The rest of the `POSTGRES_*` environment variables are only used in the Makefile and passed to the PostgreSQL Docker container during startup.